thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/708-1-18-Sight-Beyond-Sight.markdown

 flavor: ""
 ---

-Look at the top two cards of your library.
-Put one of them into your hand and the other on the bottom of your library.

 Rebound <em>(If you cast this spell from your hand, exile it as it resolves.
 At the beginning of your next upkeep, you may cast it from exile without paying its mana cost.)</em>